menu

 • You have plenty of time to play the game and explore things on your own

-Overall, you should try to enjoy Path of Exile in the way that you want to.
-If you enjoy doing things the “meta” way, you should find a build guide to get through the game.
+Overall, you should try to enjoy Path of Exile 2 in the way that you want to.
+If you enjoy doing things the meta way, you should find a build guide to get through the game.
 Conversely, if you prefer to approach things blindly and learn yourself, you should do that instead.

 Game Modes & Leagues

-At any point, you can migrate your character from SSF to Standard (with or without your loot in the stash).
+At any point, you can migrate your character from SSF to Standard (with or without your loot in the Stash).
 However, to do so in Hardcore, you will need your character to die.

 Or maybe if you prefer to be a lone wolf, play SSF.
 For the extra challenge, you can do Hardcore SSF.
-But, if you’re new and still learning the game, you should pick Trade League for the simplest experience.

 Challenge Leagues